100 Notable alumni of

 -

 Edwin Anderson Walker was a United States Army major general who served in World War II and the Korean War.
 Walker resigned his commission during 1959, but Eisenhower refused to accept his resignation and gave Walker a new command of the 24th Infantry Division in Augsburg, Germany.
 Walker again resigned his commission in 1961 after being publicly and formally admonished by the Joint Chiefs of Staff for allegedly referring to Eleanor Roosevelt and Harry S. Truman as "pink" in print and for violating the Hatch Act of 1939 by attempting to influence the votes of his troops.
-President John F. Kennedy accepted his resignation, making Walker the only US general to resign during the 20th century.
+President John F. Kennedy accepted his resignation, making Walker only the second US general to resign during the 20th century.
+(The first was General of the Army Dwight Eisenhower, who resigned his commission so he could accept the Office of the Presidency.
+But unlike Walker, after his two terms as president, his successor President Kennedy obtained Congressional approval to reappoint Eisenhower to his former military grade and seniority, although he was denied any military emoluments; instead he received the retired pension of a president.)

 -